Genivia/ugrep/README.md

            %%     the percentage sign.

-           %1     the  first  regex  group  capture  of the match, and so on up to group %9, requires option -P Perl matching.
+           %1     the first regex group capture of the match,  and  so  on  up  to group %9, same as %[1]#, requires option -P Perl matching.

+           %[NUM]#
+                  the regex group capture NUM, requires option -P Perl matching.

            The [ARG] part of a field is optional and may be omitted.

            The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field with a %[SEP]$.
-When [SEP] is not provided, reverses the separator to the default separator or the  separator  specified  by --separator.
+When [SEP] is not provided as in %$, reverses the separator to the default separator or the separator speci- fied by --separator.

            Matches are formatted without context.
-To output the line of a match, use pattern '.*PATTERN.*' to capture the entire line, not just a  match of PATTERN.
+To output the entire line  with the match, use pattern '.*PATTERN.*' to match the line before and after the match.

            Additional formatting options:

            --format-begin=FORMAT
-                  output FORMAT when beginning the search.
+                  the FORMAT when beginning the search.

            --format-open=FORMAT
-                  output FORMAT when opening a file and a match was found.
+                  the FORMAT when opening a file and a match was found.

            --format-close=FORMAT
-                  output FORMAT when closing a file and a match was found.
+                  the FORMAT when closing a file and a match was found.

            --format-end=FORMAT
-                  output FORMAT when ending the search.
+                  the FORMAT when ending the search.

            The context options -A, -B, -C, -y, and options -v,  --break,  --color, -T, and --null are disabled and have no effect on the formatted output.

     EXAMPLES